 - It can reduce the effects of many compounds and bodily fluids in the water, like deodorant, sunscreen, sweat, makeup, soap, saliva, urine, etc.

 - The water will sparkle like never before because ozone is a natural flocculant.
 It will clump all the impurities together, which the filter will dispel from the water.
 The oxygen byproduct of the ozone will make the water, quite literally, the sparkle in the light.
 If you have an outdoor hot tub with access to natural sunlight, the water will sparkle even more.

 How Often Should You Use Them?

 Now, can you keep your ozonator on at all times?
-Surely, that would rake up an enormous electricity bill.
-After all, the physics behind an ozonator is rather fascinating but there is no creating ozone without the consumption of electricity.
+Admittedly, that would rake up an enormous electricity bill.
+After all, the physics behind an ozonator is fascinating, but there is no creating ozone without the consumption of electricity.

 There is no hard and fast rule about how often you should be using the ozonator.
 But if the hot tub is being used frequently or if there are more than a few people using the tub at once, you may want to leave the ozonator on.
-On an average, if you run it for 3-4 hours in a 12-hour day, that should produce enough ozone to keep the water clean and sanitized.
-If on a certain day the usage is higher than usual, you can run it for a few extra hours.
+On average, if you run it for 3-4 hours in a 12-hour day, that should produce enough ozone to keep the water clean and sanitized.
+If, on a specific day, the usage is higher than usual, you can run it for a few extra hours.